Fraunhofer-AISEC/cmc/doc/architecture.md

 in the [Example Setup](../example-setup/).

 Core of the *Manifests* are the reference values, which contain the hashes of the software artifacts running on the platform.
-We aim to provide [tools](https://github.com/Fraunhofer-AISEC/measured-boot-tools) to precompute the hashes of all artifacts based on reproducible software builds.
+We provide the [mrtool](../tools/mrtool/README.md) to precompute the hashes of all artifacts based on reproducible software builds.

 The overall structure of the attestation report can be seen in the following figure and is described in detail in our [paper](https://dl.acm.org/doi/pdf/10.1145/3600160.3600171):